microsoft/FluidFramework/packages/dds/tree/docs/user-facing/object-merge-semantics.md

 Each edit's merge semantics is defined in terms of its preconditions and postconditions.
 A precondition defines a requirement that must be met for the edit to be valid.
-(Invalid edits are ignored along with all other edits in same transaction, and postconditions do not hold) A postcondition defines a guarantee that is made about the effect of the edit.
+(Invalid edits are ignored along with all other edits in the same transaction, and postconditions do not hold) A postcondition defines a guarantee that is made about the effect of the edit.

-## Property Assignment
+## Operator `=`

 Assigning a value to the property on an object node updates the value associated with that property on the object.

-This is done using the assignment operator (`=`).
+Examples:

 ```typescript
 rectangle.topLeft = new Point({ x: 0, y: 0 });